aaron-grau/curic/react/readings/rails_router_namespacing.md

 A **namespace** is just a subset of controllers that live under a specific URL.

-We'll start off by creating a new controller: `rails g controller API:cats`, which is created in the `app/controllers/api/cats_controller.rb` file.
+We'll start off by creating a new controller: `rails g controller Api:cats`, which is created in the `app/controllers/api/cats_controller.rb` file.
 Then we need to tell our router about our new controller: